DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 You can customize the personal toolbar of shapes, groups, swimlanes according to your needs via the [shapeToolbar](../../../api/editor/shapetoolbar_property/) property of the editor.

-## Enabling/disabling coincidence lines
+## Enabling/disabling coincident lines

-From v5.0, the coincidence lines which simplify the process of dragging shapes are enabled by default.
+From v5.0, the coincident lines which simplify the process of dragging shapes are enabled by default.

 If you need to change the width and color of the lines, or hide them at all, use the [magnetic](api/editor/magnetic_property.md) property of Editor.